 Externally funded and self-funded students: I am always happy to receive applications from self-funded and externally funded prospective PhD students.
 If you are interested in working with me then please get in touch.
 For UK residents, the tuition fees for a PhD are currently approximately £4k per year.
 For non-UK students, the fees are approximately £25k per year.

 Iolo is working on several projects: applications of tropical geometry to deep learning, and category theoretic perspectives in symbolic deep learning.
 He has been collaborating closely with Hylomorph Solutions.
-Current projects include differential geometry of data, and tropical geometry of feed-forward neural networks.
+His current main project is about the computational differential geometry of data.
+He provides a new suite of numerical tools for exploring geometric features of data sets, with applications to machine learning.

 Xavier was an undergraduate in physics at Durham.
 He is doing his PhD based at Swansea, co-supervised between Biagio Lucini and me.
 He will be exploring applications of topological data analysis tools to studying dynamical aspects of topological defects in quantum field theory, particularly abelian monopoles.